VincentFoulon80/virt-ic/README.md

     let gnd = board.register_chip(Generator::build().with_state(virt_ic::State::Low).into());

-    // Connect the AndGate's VCC, A and B pins with the Generator let mut trace = Trace::new();
+    // Connect the AndGate's VCC, A and B pins with the Generator
+    // Note: Trace::from() allow an alternate way of connecting pins, using a slice of (chip_id, pin_id) let mut trace = Trace::new();
     trace.connect(vcc, Generator::OUT);
     trace.connect(and_gate, AndGate::VCC);